pragma-/pbot/README.md

        <PBot> newuser13: To learn all about me, see https://github.com/pragma-/pbot/tree/master/doc

 #### Background processing
-Any command can be flagged to execute as a background process.
+Any command can be flagged to be executed as a background process.
 For example, suppose you make a Plugin that has a command that may potentially take a long time to complete, which could cause PBot to be non-responsive until the command completes...